QuantLet/Styleguide-and-FAQ/Userguide.md

 ### Code

 #### Use "FormatR package" to clean up your code
 You can easily preprocess your code with the FormatR package.
+This will do 80% of the work for you.
 In the following you will find instructions on how to execute the relevant function.

 ----------------------------------------------------------